 45. Párek V Rohlíku

 Párek V Rohlíku looks different from the common hot dogs because the long sausage is tightly covered with bread rolls.
-Yet this Czech delicacy is a type of hot dog.
+But this popular Czech delicacy is still a type of hot dog.

-I believe that none of us can ignore the mouth-watering flavor of hot dogs.
-It is so flavorful, fulfilling, and delicious.
+I believe that nobody can ignore the mouth-watering flavor of hot dogs.
+They are so flavorful, fulfilling, and delicious.
 But not all hot dogs are the same.
 You will get different flavors every time you savor a new variety, and there are quite a lot of them for you to indulge your taste.

 Try as many types as you can!
 I bet that at least one of them will give you an unforgettable culinary experience.
 Feel free to leave a comment, and don’t forget to like and share this article so that more people know about these tasty hot dogs.